elcorto/pwtools/doc/source/written/install.rst

 directly with pwtools, such as eos.

-.. note:: pwextern-free also contains very old versions of PyCifRW and pyspglib, don't use those, use pip versions!
+.. note:: pwextern-free also contains very old versions of PyCifRW and (py)spglib, don't use those, use pip versions!
 Also, don't use the install.sh script provided there.
 If needed, only compile eos.x and place it somewhere in PATH.